-The results are robust with respect to the choice of τ .
-For example, with $\sigma^2 = 0.75$, initial growth with endogenous fertility is 1.22 percent for $\tau = 0.05$, and 1.32 percent for $\tau = 0.3$.
-With exogenous fertility, it is 1.80 percent for $\tau = 0.05$, and 1.94 percent for $\tau = 0.3$.
-We also carried out the same computations with a uniform instead of a lognormal distribution of initial human capital.
+The results are robust with respect to the choice of $\tau$ .
+For example, with $\sigma^2 = 0.75$ , initial growth with endogenous fertility is 1.22% for $\tau = 0.05$ , and 1.32% for $\tau = 0.3$ .
+With exogenous fertility, it is 1.80% for $\tau = 0.05$ , and 1.94% for $\tau = 0.3$ .
+We also carried out the same computations with a uniform instead of a log-normal distribution of initial human capital.
 We still found that growth declines much faster with inequality when fertility is endogenous.
-For example, when the Gini index goes from 0 to 0.33, growth drops by 0.7 percent with endogenous fertility.
+For example, when the Gini index goes from 0 to 0.33, growth drops by 0.7% with endogenous fertility and by 0.1% with exogenous fertility.

 The initial dispersion of human capital also influences the overall growth rate of population.
 When the variance of human capital rises, fertility of low-skilled households increases, while high-skilled households decide to have fewer children.
 Because of the shape of the fertility function (see Figure 1), the first effect dominates and aggregate fertility rises.
-This is in line with empirical studies that report a high positive correlation between aggregate fertility rates and Gini coefficients (see Barro, 2000).
+This is in line with empirical studies that report a high positive correlation between aggregate fertility rates and Gini coefficients (see Barro 2000).